bksim/bball/README.md

 ### Meta-analysis

-1. Go to DraftKings lobby and save the lobby source code as "draftkings scrapes/YYYYMMDD_draftkings_nba_lobby.htm".
+1. Go to DraftKings lobby and save the lobby source code as `draftkings scrapes/YYYYMMDD_draftkings_nba_lobby.htm`.

 2. Go to the main function in data_getters.py, change the variable `fn` to the name of the downloaded `.htm` file, and run, generating a list of all games and their ID's.